chingchenms/llvm/docs/Coroutines.rst

 instructions that express relative access to data can be more compactly encoded with small positive and negative offsets).

-Frontend should emit exactly one `coro.begin` intrinsic per coroutine.
+A frontend should emit exactly one `coro.begin` intrinsic per coroutine.

 .. _coro.free: